tobiascanavesi/study_planner/README.md

 ![Study Planner](/img/study_planner.png)

 Welcome to the Study Plan Organizer!
 This application helps you create a personalized study plan based on your available time slots and study materials.
-For test it out, you can use the file eco1.md in the repository.
+For test it out, you can use the file eco1half.md or frankenstein1-2.md that are in the repository.

 This app was tested with markdown files, but in the future it will be possible to use other formats.